ManuSasCe/petsApp/README.md

 ### React 18
 - Chosen for familiarity and stability
-- React 19 not used to avoid potential incompatibilities and reduce learning curve in this initial phase
+- React 19 not used to avoid potential incompatibilities and reduce learning curve in this initial phase.
+I tried to update to react 19, but i found some issues with flowbite.

 ### Flowbite + Tailwind CSS
 - Implemented to maintain visual consistency throughout the application
 - Provide predefined components that accelerate development
 - Offer flexibility for customization according to project needs
+- I feel confortable with this component library.

 ## Service Architecture